yomerrallo/thecastedkinweb/_world_codex/resources/ky/ky-vaults.md

 A dead vault is a colony without breath.
 When a Vault is broken or stolen (it has happened), consequences include:

 - Shrine blackout
-- Mass hollowing of colonists
+- Sudden loss of divine favor
-- Instant god-abandonment
 - Collapse of local trade pacts
+- Skyglass decay or Ky filament corruption
+- Mass migration or internal revolt

 > “They cracked ours open.
 Took the glow.
 We saw nothing after.”
 > — Survivor of Colony Muer